-1. Purpose
+3.1 Purpose

 The purpose of this section is to outline the Town of Milton's procedures for the use of optical scan units in the Town's Municipal Elections.
 Optical scan units will be located at all advance voting locations and all Election Day voting locations.
-Optical scan units will also be used for the counting of ballots received via the Vote by Mail remote option.

-2. Authority
+3.2 Authority

-As required by section 42(1) of the Act, the Town has passed By-law 115-2021 authorizing the use of optical scan units at the voting place.
+As required by section 42(1) of the Act, the Town has passed By-law 059-2025 authorizing the use of optical scan units at the voting place.

-3. Programming Optical Scan Units
+3.3 Programming Optical Scan Units